 Is an externship a required course?

 No, externships are elective and not required for graduation.
-However, it is highly recommended for practical training.
+However, they may be used to satisfy your experiential learning graduation requirement.

 How are externships graded?